Belmont (Vic.)

 Population growth drivers in Belmont are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Belmont (Vic.) statistical area (Lv2) population estimated at 15,293 as of Nov 2025.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 15,066.
-The change is inferred from resident population of 15,088 estimated by AreaSearch following examination of latest ERP data release by ABS (June 2024) and additional 128 validated new addresses since the Census date.
-Population density ratio is 1,704 persons per square kilometer, above average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 74.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Belmont (Vic.) is around 15,287, marking an increase of 221 people since the 2021 Census.
+This reflects a growth rate of 1.5%.
+The resident population was estimated at 15,088 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 124 validated new addresses since the Census date contributing to this increase.
+This equates to a population density ratio of 1,704 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods in Belmont (Vic.).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group applied across all areas for years 2032 to 2041.
-Population projection shows significant increase in top quartile of non-metropolitan areas nationally, with Belmont (Vic.)
-(SA2) expected to increase by 3,544 persons to 2041, reflecting a gain of 22.0% over the 17 years.
+AreaSearch's projections for Belmont (Vic.) are based on ABS/Geoscience Australia projections released in 2024, using a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, significant population increases are forecasted for the top quartile of non-metropolitan areas nationally, with Belmont (Vic.) expected to increase by 3,545 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.0% in total over the 17 years.

 Frequently Asked Questions - Population